VincentBernet/Cracking-the-Coding-Interview/README.md

 # Crack-the-Interview
 Starting my preparation for coding interview : So let's first dig into data structure algorithm.
-Goal : One algorithm per day at minimum !
+Goal : One algorithm per day at minimum, starting the seventh of november 2021 !

 ---
 ### Binary Search :